Jock Butterfield: New Zealand

 Born in Taylorville, on the West Coast of New Zealand's South Island, Butterfield played at the nearby township of Brunner's rugby league club and also represented the West Coast.

 Butterfield then moved to Christchurch, playing for the Sydenham club in the Canterbury Rugby League from 1953 and also representing Canterbury.
 At this time he was first selected to represent New Zealand at Greymouth's Wingham Park, scoring a try in the 20-14 second test win over Great Britain.
+During the 1954 Great Britain Lions tour's New Zealand leg Butterfield played in the 2nd and 3rd Test matches.
 He went on to play for the Kiwis in the first Rugby League World Cup in 1954 as a second-row forward.
-Touring Great Britain and France with the Kiwis in the winter of 1955-56, Butterfield switched to hooker and also toured Australia in 1956.
+Touring Great Britain and France with the Kiwis in the winter of 1955-56, Butterfield switched to hooker and was also selected to go on the 1956 New Zealand rugby league tour of Australia, playing in all three test matches.
 He appeared at the next World Cup in 1957 as well.

 Butterfield returned to the West Coast in 1958 to work in the coal mines.
 Rejoining Brunner Rugby League Club, he captain-coached the side to the Thacker Shield championship that year.
-The following year he again toured Australia with the Kiwis.
+Also, during the 1958 Great Britain Lions tour's New Zealand leg, Butterfield played in both test matches.
+The following year he was selected to go on the 1959 New Zealand rugby league tour of Australia.
 In 1960 he played for New Zealand in another World Cup.

+Butterfield was selected to go on the 1961 Kangaroo tour of New Zealand, playing in the first of the two test matches.
 He led Brunner to another championship in 1963 and also toured Australia.
 He'd been trying to join Australian club Manly-Warringah but the move was blocked by the NZRL.
 Butterfield played his final test for the Kiwis that year.
 He had played in 99 games, including 36 tests, for New Zealand, a record that still stands.